CEDAR MOUNTAIN NEWS FOR THURSDAY FEBRUARY 4, 2016

 We had a full house at our 2nd Annual Chili Cook Off at the Cedar Mountain Community Center on Saturday evening.
 There were fourteen pots of chili to sample and some of the pots were completely emptied.
 The winners were; 1st place Patty Stahl, 2nd place Lucy Clark, 3rd place Betty Bessette.
 Prizes included gift certificates to White Squirrel Gift Shop, Cedar Mountain Cafe and cutely decorated “Chili” aprons showing 1st, 2nd and 3rd place.
 Congratulations to all.
-A Big Celebration for Jim Dunlap

 A blood drive will be held at the Cedar Mountain Fire/Rescue Dept. at 8725 Cascade Lake Road in Cedar Mountain, NC from 8:30 am – 12:30 pm on Saturday February 6th.
 At this drive, you can give: blood and double red cells.

 A double red cell donation collects the red cells but returns most of the plasma and platelets to the donor.
 Donors for double red cell must have type A Neg, B Neg or O blood and meet specific eligibility requirements.
 Please call the Red Cross at (828) 884-4530 if you have questions.